-There are many ways to define this trait, many of which reference passion and perseverance.
-Author Caroline Adams Miller, for one, defines it as "the passionate pursuit of hard goals that awes and inspires you and others to become better people, flourish emotionally, take positive risks, and live your best lives."
+There are many ways to define "grit," and many of those definitions mention passion and perseverance.
+Caroline Adams Miller, author of Getting Grit (Sounds True, 2017), defines it as "the passionate pursuit of hard goals that awes and inspires you and others to become better people, flourish emotionally, take positive risks and live your best lives."

-There are a number of components to grit, said Miller, who wrote "Getting Grit: The Evidence-Based Approach to Cultivating Passion, Perseverance and Purpose" (Sounds True, 2017).
+Grit has several components, according to Miller.
 However, at the root of it is "ikigai," the Japanese term for "that which I wake up for" – in other words, your purpose.